 | EDITOR'S NOTE: This

-is the first of a two-part ethics series.
-The second part will appear in the January 1999
+is the second of a two-part ethics series.
+The first part appeared in the December 1998

 California Bar Journal.
 Each test qualifies for one hour of MCLE study in legal ethics.